 Get coaching and support to earn prestigious accolades!

-Pitt has a strong history of winners for top national and international awards.
-The University's Honors Scholarship Mentors can coach you and help you craft competitive applications.
+Pitt has a strong history of top international award winners.
+The University's expert Scholarship Mentors will coach you and help you craft competitive applications.

 You don't have to be an Honors student to compete, or to get help with your applications!
 But you do have to start early — several awards require you to get official endorsment from the University of Pittsburgh, so you have to meet the campus deadlines before the national deadlines.
 (Your Scholarship Mentor will walk you through it!)